yosymfony/toml/Informal-TOML-part-specifications.md

     name = "plantain"
 ```

-Or a rule could be made, that if [[fruit]] has declared that fruit is a direct key to an AOT, any further use of fruit in that key path also implies the same, wether or not the extra brackets get put arround the 'fruit' work.
+Or a rule could be made, or restated in this form, that if [[fruit]] has declared directly or implicitly that fruit is a direct key to an AOT structure, any further use of fruit in that key path also implies the same, wether or not extra square brackets are used subsequent declarations around the parth part 'fruit'.
 The TOM04 example seems to imply just this idea.
+In a statically typed, compile language, the array object is created and can't be changed.
+If 'fruit' is first used without extra square brackets, then it is illegal to put extra square brackets around it in a later declaration.

-To be a complete specification, the table path [[fruit].[variety]] is equivalent to [[fruit.variety]].
+To be a complete specification, the table path [[fruit].[variety]] must be equivalent to [[fruit.variety]].
 and to be really specific or annoying we could put braces around table path parts,  such as [[fruit].{physical}], or say that no brackets implies curly braces.